1) Find a Location

 10) Hire & Train Your Specialty Baristas

 Think about your favorite coffee shop.
 What keeps you coming back?
 Or, more specifically, who?
 There is something about a positive interaction with a barista that makes a specialty coffee worth the extra money.
-Beyond the expertise needed to brew the perfect cup of coffee or pour a rosetta into a well-crafted shot of espresso, the ability to create a pleasant customer experience should be a major factor as you consider who to hire for your shop.
+Beyond the expertise needed to brew the perfect cup of coffee or pour a rosetta into a well-crafted shot of espresso, the ability to create a pleasant customer experience should be a major factor as you consider who to hire and train for your coffee shop.

 Coffee knowledge is a great starting point to help you identify top candidates in the hiring process.
 This knowledge — paired with a passion for sharing it — creates a unique experience for customers that entices them to return again and again.